Jake-ROBLOX/oppac/README.md

 ```

 # compile from source (windows)
-oppai should compile even on old versions of msvc dating back to
+oppac should compile even on old versions of msvc dating back to
 2005, although it was only tested on msvc 2010 and higher.

 You need [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/)